6 Surprising And Emotional Moments From Trump's State Of The Union Address

 Here are six of the highlights:

-1. House Speaker Nancy Pelosi rips up a copy of the president's speech.
+1. House Speaker Nancy Pelosi rips up a copy of the president's speech

 Can't see the video?
 Click here.